ihr-it-projekt/DayZModsInfo/TBJewelsOfSurvival/Readme.md

 - [Rings of Eagle Eye](Rings/TBJOFRingOfEagleEye.md)

 ## Configuration
-Here are shown only examples.
-The generated configs can have more items.
-But they will all described here.
+Only examples are shown here.
+The generated configs may contain more items, all of which are described below.
 - [AnvilConfig.md](Configs/AnvilConfig.md)
 - [GrinderConfig.md](Configs/GrinderConfig.md)
 - [GrinderRecipeConfiguration.md](Configs/GrinderRecipeConfiguration.md)